ProjectOpenSea/opensea-js/README.md

 ### Getting Started

-To get started, create a new OpenSeaJS client (called an OpenSeaPort) using your Web3 provider:
+To get started, create a new OpenSeaJS client, called an OpenSeaPort 🚢, using your Web3 provider:
 ```JavaScript
 import * as Web3 from 'web3'
 import { OpenSeaPort, Network } from 'opensea-js'